PDM4AR/exercises/docs/01-helloworld.md

 To do so, it is sufficient to *push* a commit with special keywords in the commit message.
 The keywords are:
 ```[submit][xx] your commit message```
-where `xx` is the number of the exercise you want to submit for evaluation.
+where `xx` is the exercise ID you want to submit for evaluation.

 For example, if you want to submit your solution for exercise 1 (after implementing a solution):
 commit and push your changes with the following message:
 ```[submit][01] luky solution?```
 After a few minutes you should see your summary results directly on the github feedback branch.

+**Important**: your grade for the upcoming exercises will depend *only* on the last valid submission that you make for that specific exercise.
+Make sure to extensively test locally your solution before submitting it.